ansible-community/community-website/posts/archive/how-useful-is-ansible-in-a-cloud-native-kubernetes-environment.md

 [terraform](https://docs.ansible.com/ansible/latest/modules/terraform_module.html)
 module.

-It\'s extremely rare to have an application which can live entirely within Kubernetes and not need to be coordinated with any external resource (e.g. networking device, storage, external database service, etc.).
-If you\'re lucky, there may be a Kubernetes Operator to help you integrate your applications with external services, but more often there\'s not.
+It's extremely rare to have an application which can live entirely within Kubernetes and not need to be coordinated with any external resource (e.g. networking device, storage, external database service, etc.).
+If you're lucky, there may be a Kubernetes Operator to help you integrate your applications with external services, but more often there's not.
 Here, too, Ansible helps by managing a Kubernetes application along with external integrations, all in one playbook written in cloud-native's *lingua franca*, YAML.